capy-language/capy/README.md

 file_manager.foo := open_file("foo.txt");
 defer close_file(file_manager.foo);

-// foo is freed, and then the file manager is freed
+// foo is closed, and *then* the file manager is freed
 ```

 ### Functions